-- 1. Such dividend and interest income may be subject to Special Contribution for Defence.
+- Such dividend and interest income may be subject to Special Contribution for Defence.
 More information refer to the section of Special Contribution for Defence - 2.
 The term "Securities" is defined as shares, bonds, debentures, founders' shares and other securities of companies or other legal persons, incorporated in Cyprus or abroad and options thereon.
 The Tax Authorities issued a circular in 2008 further clarifying what is included in the term Securities.
 According to the circular the term includes, among others, - options on Securities, short positions on Securities, futures/forwards on Securities, swaps on Securities, depositary receipts on Securities (ADRs, GDRs), rights of claim on bonds and debentures (rights on interest of these instruments are not included), index participations only if they result on Securities, repurchase agreements or Repos on Securities, units in open-end or close-end collective investment schemes. - The circular also clarifies specific types of participation in foreign entities which are considered as Securities. - 3.
-This income is subject to special contribution for defence.

-4. With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
+This income is subject to special contribution for defence. - 4.
+With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
 The exemption method remains the default method.
-Transitional rules apply.
+Transitional rules apply on the granting of foreign tax credits where a foreign PE was previously exempt.